Oussamaroom67/Oussamaroom67/README.md

 ### _"In this chamber, where the mysteries reside..."_

 ## 🚀 About Me
 I'm a **Full-Stack Developer** passionate about technology and innovation.
 I specialize in web development, backend systems, and data analysis.
+Currently, I am a student at **ENSA Safi**, continuously learning and evolving in the tech field.

-## 🛠 Technologies & Tools
+## 🧐 Technologies & Tools

 ### 🎨 Frontend Development
 <p align="center">